+ Reply to Thread

 Nothing sinister here.
 Keep calm and carry on!

-I wonder what tece is trying to grow and where?Whooops - now what is the dog getting up to?
+I wonder what tece is trying to grow and where?Whooops - now what are the dogs getting up to?

 I understand that some rootstocks - such as M116 - are propagated in this way, as it's quicker than stooling/layering if the rootstock is a bit slow to root.